rustequal/recface/README.md

 ## Installation

 The project is optimized to work with [NVIDIA JetPack 4.5](https://developer.nvidia.com/jetpack-sdk-45-archive).
-If you want to use other versions of "JetPack", then you need to change the project code to work with other versions of the TensorRT library.
-The project code works with the TensorRT library version 7.1.
+If you want to use other versions of "JetPack", then you need to change the project code to work with other versions of the "TensorRT" library.
+The project code works with the "TensorRT" library version 7.1.
 Next, a step-by-step installation of the software from scratch will be described:
 <details>
 <summary>JetPack SDK installation procedure</summary>
 <p><br>